hipc-book/hipc-book.github.io/_lectures/8-accelerators.md

 CUDA is implemented and deployed across multiple software layers, including:

 * __The CUDA hardware driver__;
-* __The CUDA API and its runtime__: The CUDA API extends the C programming language, allowing developers to specify thread-level parallelism and GPU-specific operations, such as data transfer between the CPU and GPU.
+* __The CUDA API and its runtime__: The CUDA API extends the C programming language, allowing developers to specify thread-level parallelism and GPU-specific operations, such as data transfer between the CPU and GPU;
 * __Optimised mathematical libraries__ designed to leverage CUDA for improved performance.

 The CUDA Toolkit SDK (software development kit) includes the hardware driver, the CUDA toolkit (compiler, debugger, profiler), and code samples.